 To check before sending your letter….

-- Did I mention clearly the function I want to apply for?
+- Did I mention clearly the name of the project I want to apply for?

-- Did I motivated clearly why I want to apply for that function?
+- Did I motivated clearly why I want to apply for that project?

-- Did I mention why I fit this job/ stage?
+- Did I mention why I fit this position?

 - Did I checked my motivation letter on errors?